Jinetics/pyFCM-docs/docs/index.md

 - `electrical_control_module` (always provided by Jinetics)
-    - For fuel cell testing: This interface works with the main electrical unit (Labjack T7) to measure voltages/currents during fuel cell testing and set the states of 3 relays (one of which acts as an MFC shutoff).
+    - For fuel cell testing: This interface works with the main electrical unit to measure voltages/currents during fuel cell testing and set the states of 3 relays (one of which acts as an MFC shutoff).
 It also reads the backpressures from the backpressure hardware (if provided by Jinetics).
-    - For fuel cell testing: This interface works with the main electrical unit (Labjack T7) to measure voltages/currents during electrolyzer testing and read & set the anode and cathode gas pressures.
+    - For fuel cell testing: This interface works with the main electrical unit to measure voltages/currents during electrolyzer testing and read & set the anode and cathode gas pressures.
 It sets the states of 3 relays (one of which acts as an MFC shutoff).
-    - `data_aquisition_hardware`: This module interfaces with LabJack hardware provided by Jinetics.
+    - `data_acquisition_hardware`: This module interfaces with the data acquisition hardware provided by Jinetics.
 This class is initialized and used as an input variable during initialization of the `electrical_control_module`.
 - `heater_control_module` (optionally provided by Jinetics): This interface is designed to measure and set up